We target our efforts towards greater understanding and optimal opportunities for our very brightest children and adults.

 Our brightest minds need informed and compassionate support-- a body of believers and able practitioners -- armed with strategies and approaches for learning and growing that fit.
 Nothing less.
 Even if these are inconvenient, unfamiliar, or uncomfortable – and they are often all three.

 "For every complex problem, there is an answer that is clear, simple, and wrong." - H.L.
 Mencken

 We must continue to build a body of work large enough and multifaceted enough to adequately represent the individuals within the PG community.
 We conduct scientific research at the Daimon Institute aimed at edifying ands elucidating The EPG experience.
-We must all share our clinical, applied and research endeavors - think Seng, think NAGC, think Davidson, think The Grayson School in Philadelphia, and others.
+We must all share our applied and research endeavors - think Seng, think NAGC, think Davidson, think The Grayson School in Philadelphia, and others.
 We must work together to protect our children's inalienable right for authentic, uncommon and "normal" experience and development.

 EPG children deserve to be nurtured with fitting experiences and educational opportunities that allow them positively grow, develop and to flourish, world-wide.

 The Daimon Institute is a resource to help families understand, embrace, and cultivate their child while maintaining balance within the family structure.